We’re grateful for you.

 Packing:

 Please mark all items with your camper’s name.
 The YMCA and Camp Ohiyesa are not responsible for lost or damaged personal items.
 Please leave valuables at home.
 If you lose an item, call us right away.
 We will try our best to locate it!
-Any items left behind session will be donated to charity two weeks after that session.
+Any items left behind after a session will be donated to charity two weeks after that session.

 Packing list: